This easy vegan minestrone soup recipe is perfect for a throw-together, use up whatever is in the fridge type dinner (a.k.a the best kind!).

 I love how flexible this recipe is.
 Just about any veggie will work, so feel free to throw in fresh veggies that are sitting in the back of the fridge, frozen veggies, or anything else you have around.
 You can never have too many veggies in here!

-You can also add some ground meat in if you want.
+If you aren’t vegan or vegetarian, you can also add some ground meat in if you want.
 Just saute it until cooked through, then toss it into the soup.
+And/or sprinkle on some parmesan cheese when you serve.
+You do you!

-The full minestrone soup recipe is at the bottom of this post.
+The full vegan minestrone soup recipe is at the bottom of this post.
 Enjoy!

 Looking for more quick and easy dinner recipes?
 Here are some of my favorites!